Tips for General Managers

 General Manager Job Description:

 The best general managers have strong operational skills.
-For a hospitality job, this must be balanced with strong personality traits and the ability to coach and manage.
+For a hospitality management job, this must be balanced with strong personality traits and the ability to coach and manage.
 On the surface, the General Manger’s position looks like a desk job.
 In reality, the General Manager is a supervisor.

 The restaurant will not want a general manager whose has experience in a different type of restaurant.